 Too often, girls are overlooked and undervalued by the outside world.

 But with you in their corner, girls can boldly exclaim they are strong, prepared to finish school on time, healthy, and excited to take charge of their futures.
-At Girls Inc., girls are in a safe, girls-only environment where professionally trained women help them build life skills and they are a part of a network of peers who share their drive and aspirations.
-With this critical support, girls seize opportunities and thrive.
+At Girls Inc., girls are in a girls-only environment where they build life skills and build friendships with other girls who share their drive and aspirations.

 Girls have the right to safety and security… but right now, more than 7 in 10 girls experience sexual harassment in school, and many others face housing instability, food insecurity, or the risk of deportation of a family member.